jeffreyyoung/metabase_custom/docs/administration-guide/02-setting-up-email.md

 * Select **Create My SMTP Credentials** in the content pane.
 * Create a user in the **Create User for SMTP** dialog box and then click **Create**.
 * Next, select **Show User SMTP Credentials** to view the user's SMTP credentials.
-* Go back to the Metabase Admin Panel form and enter the info there.
+* Go back to the Plena Data Admin Panel form and enter the info there.

 **If you use Mandrill:**

 * Log in to your Mandrill account and locate your credentials from the **SMTP & API Info** page there.
 * Your SMTP password is any active API key for your account — *not* your Mandrill password.
 * Although Mandrill lists **port 587**, [any port supported by Mandrill](https://mandrill.zendesk.com/hc/en-us/articles/205582167-What-SMTP-ports-can-I-use-) will work for SMTP email.
-* Now you can go back to the Metabase Admin Panel form and enter the info there.
+* Now you can go back to the Plena Data Admin Panel form and enter the info there.

 **No matter which email provider you use,**